Milton Abbey School

 Milton Abbey School is a private school for day and boarding pupils in the village of Milton Abbas, near Blandford Forum in Dorset, in South West England.
-It has 224 pupils As of September 2023, in five houses: Athelstan, Damer, Hambro, Hodgkinson and Tregonwell.
-The school was founded as a boy's school in 1954 and is now co-educational.
+It has 224 pupils As of September 2023, in five houses: Athelstan, Damer, Hambro, Huighe's and Tregonwell.
+The school was founded as a boys' school in 1954 and is now co-educational.

 The school has facilities that include a golf course, a 15th-century dining hall, an Abbey chapel that can be traced back to the 10th century and grounds designed by Lancelot "Capability" Brown.
 The main house was built by Joseph Damer, 1st Earl of Dorchester.

 Academics

 Milton Abbey School offers the English curriculum of GCSEs, A-levels, and BTECs.
 The school was named BTEC School of the Year 2019 by BTEC awarding body Pearson.